What is a Federal Pell Grant?

 Family Contribution (EFC) number that is based on your family's financial

-will determine if you're eligible for a Pell Grant and how much you can receive.
+if you're eligible for a Pell Grant and how much you can receive.

 How much money can I get?